merue-creater/Study_about_flutter_for_me/difference/Container&SizedBox.md

-Container is bigger than SizedBox.
-Flutter does not explicitly warn you if you use Container a lot, but it does provide helpful tips and best practices for using the widget.
-For example, Flutter recommends using the smallest Container possible to avoid unnecessary layout calculations.
-Additionally, Flutter suggests using the same Container size for all
+Container bigger than SizedBox. so, If you use Container a lots, Flutter warn you that Container is used a lot. and suggest to use SizedBox instead of Container.